NTU-Conti-A2/LeGO-LOAM/NTU_Fork_README.md

         apt install libparmetis-dev
         ```
 - tf2 compatibility
-    - LeGO-LOAM hardcodes a lot of frame names with leading backslashes.
+    - LeGO-LOAM hardcodes a lot of frame names with leading forward slashes.
 This is illegal in tf2.
+    - removed them all from the launch and cpp files. remove these from frame_id variables, not ros topic names.